bpevs/japanese.bpev.me/README.md

 ## Methodology

 I will be splitting up all this learning into "weeks".
 Not because it took me a week, but because I think that it's a chunk of information that could be studied for a week to learn at a reasonable pace.
-Each week will be split into a folder with a README explaining the goals of the week.
+Each week will focus on a few new concepts, and build upon each of the previous.
+They will be split into a folder with a README explaining the concept/goals of the week.
 Optionally, you may also find such activities as:

 1. A set of SRS flashcards for learning nouns
 2. A large set of non-SRS flashcards that are not meant to be used for memorization, but are meant to apply the concept(s) that we have learned this week.
 They will only apply nouns from that week and prior weeks.
 There should be "too many flashcards to memorize", and you should just use them until you feel comfortable with the concepts.